SeanKilleen/seankilleen.github.io/_posts/2013-12-04-touched-by-a-peripheral-logitech-t650-review-a-must-have.markdown

    url: http://www.amazon.com/Logitech-Wireless-Solar-Keyboard-K750/dp/B004MF11MU/ref=sr_1_1?s=electronics&amp;ie=UTF8&amp;qid=1386218388&amp;sr=1-1&amp;keywords=k750

 ---
 **Summary:** I thought this device would be inconsequential, but it makes a world of difference.
-[The T650](http://www.amazon.com/Logitech-Rechargeable-Touchpad-Multi-Touch-Navigation/dp/B0093H4WT6) is a top-notch device so far, and between the great experience with this and my [Logitech K750](http://www.amazon.com/Logitech-Wireless-Solar-Keyboard-K750/dp/B004MF11MU/ref=sr_1_1?s=electronics&amp;ie=UTF8&amp;qid=1386218388&amp;sr=1-1&amp;keywords=k750) Keyboard, Logitech has cemented itself as my brand of choice for peripherals going forward.
+[The T650][T650] is a top-notch device so far, and between the great experience with this and my [Logitech K750][K750] Keyboard, Logitech has cemented itself as my brand of choice for peripherals going forward.
 Brand loyalty to a company that makes keyboards and mice -- I would not have foreseen that.
-As of this writing, [it's $47 on Amazon](http://www.amazon.com/Logitech-Rechargeable-Touchpad-Multi-Touch-Navigation/dp/B0093H4WT6) -- down from around $70.
+As of this writing, [it's $47 on Amazon][Amazon Link] -- down from around $70.
 I can't recommend it highly enough.

 I don't talk a lot about products on here.
 It's never really been my schtick.
 Aside from beginning to catalog my desktop PC rebuilding adventure, I was never really into gadget reviews and the like.